scala/improvement-proposals/content/binary-api.md

 ### Make all `private[C]` part of the binary API

-Currently, we already make `private[C]` public in the binary API but do not guarantee but do not have the same guarantees regarding binary compatibility.
+Currently, we already make `private[C]` public in the binary API but do not have the same guarantees regarding binary compatibility.
 For example, the following change is binary compatible but would remove the existence of the `private[C]` definition in the bytecode.
 ```diff
 class C: